-2 SCOPE OF WORKS
+2 SCOPE

 This Functional Specification is applicable for use in offshore wind transmission assets delivered by the Customer as Contestable Works, to be owned and operated by EirGrid.
-The following specification outlines the requirements for the design, manufacture, installation, civil works, commissioning tests and maintenance under guarantee of the proposed cable system complete with the joints, terminations, fibre and accessories necessary for the satisfactory and reliable operation of the circuit including provision and storage of spares prior to handover date to EirGrid.
+The following specification outlines the requirements for the design, manufacture, installation, civil works, commissioning tests of the proposed cable system complete with the joints, terminations, fibre and accessories..